109km/javascript-algorithms/README.md

 * Add two int linked list together
 * Find the first crossing node of two linked lists.
 * Reverse a linked list each `k` nodes.
+* Remove the duplicate nodes in a linked list.

 # How to run